 3- Django: Full stack web framework

-Django is a full stack Python framework, Opal was built on it, It may look old but it is still the first choice of many developers, It's full stack framework supports different database backend with very rich ecosystem including apps and libraries.
+Django is a full-stack Python framework, Opal was built on it, It may look old, but it is still the first choice of many developers, It supports different database backend with very rich ecosystem including apps and libraries.

 For some, they may not consider Django a platform, but I do like to think otherwise, It supports multiple database options, has highly customizable admin dashboard, hundreds of reusable apps and packages listed in DjangoPackages.

 Django has been used in enterprise and successful projects for over than a decade.
 There are many Django centred developers community aiming to support Django adapting new web tools, maintain and upgrade Django packages as Jazzband.